Local non-Bayesian social learning with stubborn agents: Introduction

 With the rise of social networks, people increasingly receive news through non-traditional sources.
 One recent study shows that two-thirds of American adults have gotten news through social media \cite{shearer2017news}.
 Such news sources are fundamentally different than traditional ones like print media and television, in the sense that social media users read and discuss news on the same platform.
 As a consequence, users turning to these platforms for news receive information not only from major publications but from others users as well; in the words of \cite{allcott2017social}, a user ``with no track record or reputation can in some cases reach as many readers as Fox News, CNN, or the New York Times.''
 This phenomenon famously reared its head during the 2016 United States presidential election when fake news stories were shared tens of millions of times \cite{allcott2017social}, and it has remained a critical issue in 2020 \cite{vanity}.

 In this paper, we study a mathematical model describing this situation.
-The model includes a set agents attempting to learn an underlying true state of the world (e.g.\ which of two candidates is better suited for office) using information from three sources.
+The model includes a set of agents attempting to learn the true state of the world (e.g.\ which of two candidates is better suited for office).
+Each agent iteratively updates its belief (i.e.\ its distribution over possible states) in a manner similar to the non-Bayesian social learning model of \cite{jadbabaie2012non} using information from three sources.
 First, each agent receives noisy observations of the true state, modeling e.g.\ news stories.
-Second, each agent observes the opinions of a subset of other agents, modeling e.g.\ discussions with other social media users.
-Third, each agent may observe the opinions of \textit{stubborn agents} or \textit{bots} who aim to persuade others of an erroneous true state, modeling e.g.\ users spreading fake news.\footnote{The term \textit{stubborn agents} has been used in the literature to describe such agents; the term \textit{bots} is used in reference to automated social media accounts spreading fake news while masquerading as real users \cite{shao2018spread}.} Based on this information, agents iteratively update their beliefs about the true state in a manner similar to the non-Bayesian social learning model of Jadbabaie \textit{et al.} \cite{jadbabaie2012non}.
-This iterative process continues for a finite number of iterations we call the learning horizon.
+Second, each agent observes the beliefs of a subset of other agents, modeling e.g.\ discussions with other social media users.
+Third, each agent may observe the beliefs of \textit{stubborn agents} or \textit{bots} who aim to persuade others of an erroneous true state, modeling e.g.\ users spreading fake news.\footnote{The term \textit{stubborn agents} has been used in the literature to describe such agents; the term \textit{bots} is used in reference to automated social media accounts spreading fake news while masquerading as real users \cite{shao2018spread}.} This process continues iteratively until a finite learning horizon.

 Under this model, two competing forces emerge as the learning horizon grows.
 On the one hand, agents receive more observations of the true state, which help them learn.
-On the other hand, the opinions of the bots gradually propagate through the system, suggesting that agents become increasingly exposed to bots and thus less likely to learn.
+On the other hand, the beliefs of the bots gradually propagate through the system, suggesting that agents become increasingly exposed to bots and thus less likely to learn.
 Hence, while the horizon clearly affects the learning outcome, the nature of this effect -- namely, whether learning becomes more or less likely as the horizon grows -- is less clear.